List of BoJack Horseman characters: Sextina Aquafina

-Sextina Aquafina (voiced by Aisha Tyler in season 1–2, Daniele Gaither in season 3, born c.
+Sextina Aquafina (voiced by Aisha Tyler in seasons 1–2, Daniele Gaither in season 3, born c.
 2000) is a bottlenose dolphin pop-music sensation.
 In "Out to Sea", Diane meets with Sextina to discuss becoming her social-media ghostwriter.
 In the season three episode "Brrap Brrap Pew Pew", Diane accidentally tweeted out that Sextina was having an abortion while she was being distracted, which caused a media storm.
 While Sextina was initially angered with the tweet and tried to fire Diane, she later embraced the image because of support from other celebrities.
 She later released a music video militantly supporting abortion, had her "abortion" on live TV, and soon after became pregnant.
 It is implied that she is sent to a farm where celebrities go to disappear.

 According to creator Raphael Bob-Waksberg, she is based on a girl who was in his and Lisa Hanawalt's English class as a senior in high school.

 Kelsey Jannings

-Kelsey Jannings (voiced by Maria Bamford) is a human who was hired to direct the Secretariat movie.
+Kelsey Jannings (voiced by Maria Bamford) is a human woman that was hired to direct the Secretariat movie.
 A divorced, lesbian, independent filmmaker, she sees the Secretariat project as her last chance to break into the big time and make enough money to get her daughter Irving into an Ivy League school (as opposed to Vassar).
 Cynical and initially dismissive of BoJack's attitude, she and BoJack grow closer over the course of filming.
 She has a special fondness for Todd because she likes his face.
 She is later fired by Lenny Turteltaub in "The Shot" for filming a scene that involved Secretariat's encounter with Richard Nixon which had since been cut from the film.

 In season three, BoJack finds Kelsey at POFF (Pacific Ocean Film Festival) and attempts to reconcile with her through various apology notes, but she cannot understand it because the ink washes away.
 Later in the season, the two discuss doing a serious independent film together called Jelly Belle to legitimize BoJack as an actor.
 Unfortunately, this is part of a plan by Vanessa Gekko to sabotage Princess Carolyn's agency, and the film option expires before a deal can be reached.
 The resulting fallout seemingly ends BoJack's unique professional and artistic connection with Kelsey.

 In season six, Kelsey is struggling to find directing jobs, due in part to her getting fired from the Secretariat film.
-After giving an impassioned speech about the hurdles she's had to face due to sexism in the film industry, she gets the job directing the female superhero film Fireflame.
+After giving an impassioned speech about the hurdles she has had to face due to sexism in the film industry, she gets the job directing the female superhero film Fireflame.